+Let us consider an example of a deictically misconstrued question.
+How many noses do we have here?
 A sculpture of a human face is not a human face, and pictures are not the objects they present.

-Without additional information on the context, we cannot answer.
+Without information on the context, we cannot answer.
 Children happen to take up tasks without telling there is a problem.
 Saying there is something wrong is more of a grown-up business.

-Monolingual speakers of French would carry shields instead of umbrellas, for “heavy rain”.
+Monolingual speakers of French would carry shields instead of umbrellas, for heavy rain.
 They would belong with the people who get “flummoxed” with figures of speech, and it rains halberds in French, when it rains cats and dogs in English (in which latter case we would have to think monolingual English people cannot keep appointments, staying home).

-A very serious ethical concern comes with Ms. de Lange reporting infant brain scans for experimental purposes.
+Experimentation on children raises ethical concerns, and Ms. de Lange reports infant brain scans for experimental purposes.
 There is no way to obtain informed consent from an infant.
-Language science cannot need such scans.
-Feel welcome to read.
+On the side of language science, such scans would not bring insight.

-Human brains, parameters, and devices
+■→Human brains, parameters, and devices